Bion’s Beef Opportunity

 Figure 1.
 The Beef Industry Conundrum – How to Get from “A” to “B”?

 In today’s environment, Bion’s projected revenues from currently available sources can amortize the cost of technology adoption and related infrastructure in under three years.
 This amortization period can be shortened as evolving revenues, including environmental credit markets, fully mature.
+The key to these anticipated high returns is that Bion’s 3G Tech platform ‘stacks’ these new and/or expanded revenue streams with minimal incremental operating costs.

 Figure 2.
 Bion’s Technology Enables the Revenue to Fund the Transition